 Oral exam

-Examination form: Oral group exam with individual grading.
+• Examination format: Oral group examination with individual grading

 Attendance policy

-According to “MMS studieordning” physical presence at the presence modules is mandatory.
+According to the “MMS studieordning”, physical attendance at all presence modules is mandatory.

-• If you cannot attend one day of any module please inform the course directors and your syndicate leader.
+• If you are unable to attend one day of any module, please inform the course directors and your syndicate leader.

-• If you cannot attend more than one day of any module please contact the MMS office directly for guidance per the above policy.
+• If you are unable to attend more than one day of any module, please contact the MMS Office directly for guidance in accordance with the above policy.

 Moduloplysninger

-Officerer fra Forsvaret på niveauet M321 og M331 eller tilsvarende civile.
-Se også pkt. forudsætninger.
+Officerer fra Forsvaret på niveau M321 og M331 eller tilsvarende civile.
+Se også under punktet ’Adgangskrav og forudsætninger’ i Studieordningen 2024.

 Niveau 7 jf. kvalifikationsrammen for livslang læring.